masonfmatthews/rails_assignments/assignments/gradebook/README.md

 * Understand the difference between authentication and authorization
 * Understand the session and how Rails uses it
 * Be able to build an application which has multiple types of users
+* Be able to use modules in a Rails app.

 ## Deliverables